fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-Gradient parameters for the controller.
+Parameters for the _Gradient Controller_.

 </dd>
 <dt>in_ports</dt>